steingartlab/biologic/README.md

 ## Acknowledgement

-This library is in part built upon previous work by vores danske venner hos DTU: [PyExpLabSys](https://github.com/CINF/PyExpLabSys).
+This library is in part built upon previous work and advice by vores danske venner hos DTU: [PyExpLabSys](https://github.com/CINF/PyExpLabSys).
 It also borrows from the OEM's official examples.
-Lastly, the Dockerfile is almost entirely from [pywine](https://github.com/webcomics/pywine).
-So, big thanks to [Tobix](https://github.com/TobiX)!
+Lastly, the containerization couldn't have happened without [pywine](https://github.com/webcomics/pywine).
+So, big thanks to [Kenneth Nielsen](https://github.com/KennethNielsen) and [Tobix](https://github.com/TobiX)!

 ## Motivation

 Potentiostats from our comrades across the pond at BioLogic are second to none.
 Their GUI—[EC-Lab](https://www.biologic.net/support-software/ec-lab-software/)—is also great, but is at the end of the day bound by the limitations of a GUI.

-There are three main reasons for wanting to use programmatic control over a GUI:
+There are three main reasons for preferring programmatic control over a GUI:

 ### 1. Data Automation